Ecogenomics/gtdb-species-clusters/README.md

 If you find this package useful, please cite:

 Parks DH, et al. 2019.
-Bacterial and archaeal species clusters provide a complete genome-based taxonomy. <in preparation>
+Bacterial and archaeal species clusters provide a complete genome-based taxonomy.
+In preparation.

 ## Copyright